plone/training/docs/mastering-plone/volto_talkview.md

   See {doc}`plone6docs:plone.restapi/docs/source/usage/serialization`.

-- `content.details.data` holds the raw html.
-To render it properly we use `dangerouslySetInnerHTML` (see https://legacy.reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
+- `content.details.data` holds the raw HTML.
+To render it, we use `dangerouslySetInnerHTML` (see https://legacy.reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).

 Please check the 'components' tab of Google developer tools for property `content` of the `TalkView` component to see the field values of your talk instance.